Tanujarora100/Devops-Interview-Notes/Devops-Notes/Linux/FileManagement/FindCommand.md

 ## Finding Files Modified in the Last 7 Days

-To find files that were modified in the last 7 days, use the following command:

 ```bash
 find / -type f -mtime -7
 ```

-- **Explanation**:
-  - `find / -type f`: Searches for all files starting from the root directory (`/`).
-  - `-mtime -7`: Finds files modified in the last 7 days.

 ## Finding Files Modified More Than 7 Days Ago

-To find files that were modified more than 7 days ago, use the following command:

 ```bash
 find / -type f -mtime +7